googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 * PaintTranslate and PaintVarTranslate support translation only, without or with variation support.
 See 5.7.11.2.5.9 for format details.

+* PaintTranslateInt16 and PaintVarTranslateInt16 support translation only, at lower
+precision than PaintTranslate and PaintVarTranslate, without or with variation support.
+See 5.7.11.2.5.9 for format details.

 * PaintScale and PaintVarScale support scaling only, without or with variation support.
 These two formats scale relative to the origin, and allow for different scale factors in X and Y directions.
 PaintScaleAroundCenter,